Hell Bound (Angel)

-"Hell Bound" is episode 4 of season 5 in the television show Angel, originally broadcast on the WB network.
+"Hell Bound" is the 4th episode of the fifth season of the American television series Angel, originally broadcast on the WB network.
 It was the only Angel episode to carry a warning of graphic violence before it was first aired.
 In this episode, the spirit of Pavayne – a brutal surgeon who uses magic to send the loose spirits of Wolfram & Hart to Hell in his place – torments Spike.
 Fred invents a one-time use machine to make Spike corporeal, but Spike ends up pushing Pavayne into the machine to protect Fred.

 Plot

 As Fred is working late in the science lab, Spike complains at how he cannot pick things up and scare people as a ghost.
 Fred argues that he is not a ghost, then notes that the temperature of the heat he radiates has dropped slightly.
 She promises again that she will not let him stay in the netherworld and will make him corporeal if she can defy some laws of nature.
 Spike disappears, winding up in the basement, where he hears a chopping sound and goes to investigate.
 He finds a man with a cut-up face chopping off his own fingers; he does a double take and the man disappears.
 Elsewhere in the building, Lorne negotiates a deal as he passes Fred.
 Fred heads to Wesley's office and requests some books.
 He tells her that he will get them for her if she agrees to have a real dinner, since she has been frequently eating takeout and working late.
 Eve takes Fred to Angel's office, where they discuss the amount of money Fred's department has been spending.
 Fred admits that she has to spend a lot to try to make Spike corporeal again; Angel says that he asked her to try to get him out of Wolfram & Hart.
 She reminds him that they were supposed to take over the firm to do good, but, of course, Angel says that that has nothing to do with Spike.
 Fred says that Spike is a champion, like Angel, but Angel has tired of the word "champion".
 She thinks that Spike would fight on their side if he could; Angel disagrees.
 He adds that the second he can, Spike is going to run off to Buffy.
 Fred thinks he is jealous and assures him that she is immune to Spike's charms - she just wants to help him.
 Angel replies that some people cannot be saved.